Fire door inspection & certification (NFPA 80)

 Stay compliant, on schedule, on record

-Fire Door Drop Testing (NFPA 80) — service & scope
+Fire-Door Inspection & Certification (NFPA 80) — service & scope

-- Rolling steel fire door inspection
+- Swinging fire door functional inspection

 - Repairs to restore proper closure